 THIS DATE IN HISTORY: Oct.
 15

-1989: Wayne Gretzky passes Gordie Howe to become the NHL all-time scoring leader, and he does it in front of the fans who cheered for him for nearly a decade.
+1989: Wayne Gretzky passes Gordie Howe to become the all-time NHL scoring leader, and he does it in front of the fans who cheered for him for nearly a decade.

 The Kings rally from down 2-1 and 3-2, but the Oilers score again and take a 4-3 lead into the final minute of the third period.
-With time running out, Gretzky picks up a loose puck to the left of the crease and flips a backhand shot past Oilers goaltender Bill Ranford with 53 seconds remaining to tie the game and pass Howe.
+With time running out, Gretzky picks up a loose puck to the left of the crease and flips a backhand shot past Oilers goalie Bill Ranford with 53 seconds remaining to tie the game and pass Howe.

 "My initial reaction was, 'Hey, we've tied it,'" Gretzky says.
 "Then it struck me, 'Wow, that's the record breaker.'"